CarouselDancing/CarouselTangoWorld/README.md

 # Carousel Tango World Unity 3D Environment Scene

-This project is a Unity 3D environment scene of a town, designed for open access and use.
+This project is a Unity 3D environment cube map of a town, designed for open access and use.
 It provides a realistic representation of a town, allowing developers, designers, and enthusiasts to explore and utilize it for various purposes.

 ![alt text](https://github.com/CarouselDancing/CarouselTangoWorld/blob/main/Assets/Textures/TangoScene.png)